benedikthaarscheidt/Monte_carlo_BeeSim/README.md

 # Monte_carlo_BeeSim
-This is a git repository for auniversity project implementing a monte carlo simulation for a population of beetles
+This is a git repository for a university project, implementing a monte carlo simulation for a population of beetles